Skip to content

 • Recently Added

-We acknowledge that we work on the traditional, ancestral, and unceded tm̓xʷúlaʔxʷ (land) of the syilx (Okanagan) people who have resided here since time immemorial.
-We honour and respect this land and the siwlɬk (water) which flows through the valley and connects us all.
+We respectfully acknowledge that we live and work on the traditional, ancestral, and unceded tm̓xʷúlaʔxʷ land of the Syilx Okanagan people who have resided here since time immemorial.
+We honor and respect this land and the siwlɬk water which flows through the valley and connects us all.

 Okanagan Basin Water Board